ansys/pyprimemesh/doc/source/user_guide/launch_prime.rst

     prime_client = prime.launch_prime()

-You can send commands to the Ansys Prime server and receive responses from the server.
+You can send commands to the Ansys Prime server and receive responses from it.

 The :class:`Client <ansys.meshing.prime.Client>` class gets the :attr:`model <ansys.meshing.prime.Client.model>`
 parameter associated with the client instance: